-The year 2012 is almost over, and 2013 is about to begin.
+This year is almost over, and the new year is about to begin.
 Many people set New Year’s resolutions at this time.
 However, I propose that this year you do something a little bit different: launch a 365-day project.
-That is, pick something that you’re going to do every single day in 2013.
+That is, pick something that you’re going to do every single day in the new year.

 You’re probably familiar with 365-day projects when it comes to photography–you take a picture every day for a year.
 However, 365-day projects aren’t limited to just photography.
 You can create a 365-day project for just about anything.

-Ask yourself: “What is the most important thing that I want to accomplish in 2013?”
+Ask yourself: “What is the most important thing that I want to accomplish in the new year?”
 This could be something like the following:

 - Improve your health.